Observer Design Pattern

 Key takeaway from the above implementation

-• WeatherStation doesn’t need to know the specific details of each display; it just needs to know that they implement the Observer interface.
+• WeatherStation doesn’t need to know the specific details of each display.
 So, we have achieved loose coupling between WeatherStation and displays.

 • We can easily add new types of displays in the future without modifying the existing code of the WeatherStation.
 For example, suppose a new display class wants to be an observer.
 All we need to do is implement the Observer interface in the new display class and register it as an observer.